Authorship in MEDLINE®

-If there is an error in MEDLINE because the author information in the MEDLINE citation does not match the author information in the published article, contact NLM Customer Service.
+If there is an error in MEDLINE because the author information in the MEDLINE citation does not match the author information in the published article, Contact NLM>.
 However, such errors should only be reported for citations tagged [PubMed - indexed for MEDLINE] or [PubMed - in process] in the Abstract display.
 Citations tagged [PubMed - as supplied by publisher] or [PubMed - in process] have not yet completed quality assurance processing.
 It may be assumed that any errors that exist will be corrected when the citation achieves final [indexed for MEDLINE] status.

 For additional information, Contact NLM.